Future Combat Systems Manned Ground Vehicles: Infantry carrier vehicle

 The ICV family consists of four versions fitted for the specific roles of: a company commander; a platoon leader; rifle squad; and a weapons squad.
 All were visually similar to prevent targeting of a specific ICV versions.

 A platoon would consist of a platoon leader vehicle, three rifle squad vehicles and a weapon squad vehicle.

-The Rifle Squad ICV and Weapons Squad ICV each carry a 9-person infantry squads into close battle and support the squad by providing offensive and defensive fire, while carrying the majority of the soldiers' equipment.
+The rifle squad ICV and weapons squad ICV each carry a 9-person infantry squad into close battle and support the squad by providing offensive and defensive fire, while carrying the majority of the soldiers' equipment.
 The ICV can move, shoot, communicate, detect threats, and protect crew and critical components under all weather conditions, day or night.

 The squad would have access to Army and joint fire delivery systems from external sources (e.g. the NLOS-Cannon) to enhance the squad's range, precision, or quantity of fire.
 FCS Networking with other components of the unit of action permits rapid identification of targets and improves situational awareness.

-Medical Vehicle
+Medical vehicle

-The XM1207 and XM1208 Medical Vehicle was an armoured ambulance designed to provide advanced trauma life support within one hour to critically injured soldiers.
-The Medical Vehicle serves as the primary medical system within the unit of action (UA) and will have two mission modules: Evacuation and Treatment.
+The XM1207 and XM1208 medical vehicle was an armoured ambulance designed to provide advanced trauma life support within one hour to critically injured soldiers.
+The medical vehicle serves as the primary medical system within the unit of action (UA) with two mission modules: "evacuation" and "treatment".

-The XM1207 Medical Vehicle–Evacuation (MV-E) vehicle allows trauma specialists, maneuvering with combat forces, to be closer to the casualty's point-of-injury and was to be used for casualty evacuation.
+The XM1207 medical vehicle – evacuation (MV-E) vehicle allows trauma specialists, maneuvering with combat forces, to be closer to the casualty's point-of-injury and was to be used for casualty evacuation.

-The XM1208 Medical Vehicle–Treatment (MV–T) vehicle enhances the ability to provide Advanced Trauma Management (ATM)/Advanced Trauma Life Support (ATLS) treatments and procedures forward for more rapid casualty interventions and clearance of the battlespace.
+The XM1208 medical vehicle – treatment (MV-T) vehicle enhances the ability to provide advanced trauma management (ATM)/advanced trauma life support (ATLS) treatments and procedures forward for more rapid casualty interventions and clearance of the battlespace.